Background

 11. Promote your Brand’s Ideals

 Consumers no longer see the company as a legal entity but as a living organism with whom they want to relate.
+Shared values matter the same in customer relationships like they do in personal ones.

 If you want loyal customers, discard the make-a-profit label and adopt a more humanistic approach.
+It’s an important initiative to make them feel more connected with your business.

-To achieve that, you first need to turn your business into a brand.
-Then, show your target audience the reasons why your company is worth their time and money.
+Then, use your marketing efforts to show your target audience the reasons why your company is worth their time and money.

 12. Entertain your Audience